Athletic Training Program

 • Rehabilitation Techniques

-I encourage both parents and athletic training students to use the information below to reach me at anytime, for any reason.
+I encourage both parents and students to use the information below to reach me at anytime, for any reason.

 Jose Luis Chavez, MS, ATC